ahouse74/capstone/STEP-BY-STEP-GUIDE.md

 ## Part 3: Deployment

-> *To be completed during Week 15.*

 ### Deploy the Back-End to Railway

+The back-end (`capstone-server`) is kept in a separate GitHub repository from the front-end.
+Railway deploys directly from that repo.

-1. Push your back-end code to GitHub
+1. Go to [railway.app](https://railway.app) and sign in with your GitHub account
-2. Go to [railway.app](https://railway.app) → New Project → Deploy from GitHub repo
+2. Click **New Project** → **Deploy from GitHub repo**
-3. Select your repo
+3. Select your `capstone-server` repository
-4. *Document remaining steps here once completed*
+4. Railway detects it as a Node.js project and begins the first build automatically
+5. The first deploy will fail because environment variables are not set yet — that is expected

+---

 ### Set Environment Variables in Railway